 In Barry Windham and Mike Rotunda, you had a good-looking, well-built, charismatic team who were also great workers.
 The WWF saw money in them when they made their debut in the Fall of 1984.

 It wasn’t long before they bested wily veterans Dick Murdoch and Adrian Adonis for their first of two WWF Tag Team Championships– belts they would soon lose at the historic first WrestleMania to The Iron Sheik and Nikolai Volkoff.

 Barry is often criticized for not staying long enough in an area to achieve his full potential, but Windham lamented that they were on the road for ninety-six consecutive days while with World Wrestling Federation.

 They were crisscrossing the country to boot with WWF’s massive expansion getting their sleep on an endless barrage of plane flights.
-It was utterly exhausting, and interestingly, Mike left WWF first.
+It was utterly exhausting.

 Barry Windham in WCW

 Barry Windham went to WCW and was pushed to the top quickly, having a series of classic bouts with Ric Flair in 1986.

 Meanwhile, Barry attained gold with Ron Garvin in a brief run with the U.S. Tag Team belts and also reigned as the NWA Western States Heritage Champion, a name more impressive than the mid-level belt it was treated as.

 With his contract expiring in 1989, Barry was again off for another run with WWF.